← Back to App

 1. Location verification is failing: The patient's IP or GPS isn't confirming their state.
 Ask them to enable GPS, disable any VPN, or manually confirm their state.

-2. Your licensed states are wrong: Check your Settings > "Licensed States."
+2. Your licensed states are wrong: Open the Licenses page (sidebar).
 If you don't have that state checked, the check will fail.
 Update it and run the check again.

 3. Patient's location data is inaccurate: If the patient is in a border area, they might be slightly across the state line (GPS is precise to within meters).
 Ask them to confirm their exact address or state.